arriIsHere/arri.gay/src/articles/wavelengths-review/index.md

 and missing her former bandmate, who Steph is hinted at to have a romantic past with her.

 Truth be told, many of my favorite stories are ones that have a limited world, actors or locations.
-I dearly love the Myst series which contains games devoid of people.
-Twelve angry men is one of my favorite movies, and it takes place entirely in a single room.
+I dearly love the Myst series which contains games devoid of people and *Twelve angry men* is one of my favorite movies which takes place entirely in a single room.

 ## Isolated But not Alone